Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 2.2.3 Groundwater

-As the embankment is constructed with the stage advancement, the unknown boundary condition is updated accordingly, as such that it is (removed and) re-applied to cover the solely the surface of the embankment.
+As the embankment is constructed with the stage advancement, the unknown boundary condition is updated accordingly, as such that it is removed and re-applied to cover solely the surface of the embankment.

 For staged models, like this tutorial model, it often requires an update to the same entities, faces, edges, or vertices for different stages.
-It may become cumbersome process to re-select the same item every time the change is made.
-To overcome such inconvenience, RS3 has feature to group selected items, in order to avoid the need to reselect them.
-The Selection Group can be made by
+It may become a cumbersome process to re-select the same item every time a change is made.
+To overcome such inconvenience, RS3 has a feature to group selected items to avoid the need to reselect them.
+The Select Group can be made by:

-1. Switching to the Selection tab under visibility pane;
+1. Switch to the Selection tab under Visibility Pane.

 3. Clicking the Add a New Selection Group icon under Selection tab.